Check-In-SKP/API/README.md

-# API
+# CheckInSKP
-Really cool api stuff here!
+This is the main project repository which contains api and database.